dpwiese/personal-website/content/posts/selenium.md

 However, it may not be the case that a list of elements have an `ID` attribute.
 In this caes, when the browsing context updates, `find_elements()` would need to be called again.
+Furthermore, we'd need to be assured that regardless of the context each `find_elements()` call would return the elements in the same order.
 The [Locator Strategies](https://w3c.github.io/webdriver/webdriver-spec.html#locator-strategies) W3C doc indicates that <code style="color:#1269d3;">[querySelectorAll()](https://dom.spec.whatwg.org/#dom-parentnode-queryselectorall)</code> is called to return the elements as a [collection](https://dom.spec.whatwg.org/#concept-collection-static), which will be returned in [tree order](https://dom.spec.whatwg.org/#concept-tree-order):

 > The collection then represents a view of the subtree rooted at the collection’s root, containing only nodes that match the given filter.
 The view is linear.
 In the absence of specific requirements to the contrary, the nodes within the collection must be sorted in tree order.